HARSHITSTARK/Resume/Resume.md

 ◦ Worked with embedded firmware and FPGA hardware team members to assist management in defining program scope, building schedule and releasing client SDKs and APIs and MEMS design.

-◦ Managed software bugs & issues by ensuring their progress, scope and completion using tools such as Jira, Git.
+◦ Managed software bugs & issues by ensuring their progress, scope and completion using tools such as Jira, Azure Devops, Git.
 ```
 ### • Google LLC Mountain View, CA
 #### Technical Program Manager Intern   |  Jun 2018 - Sept 2018